antoineco/aco-ulyaoth/README.md

 ##Credits

 The `rpm_gpg_key` defined type was reused from the ['epel' module by Michael Stahnke](https://forge.puppet.com/stahnma/epel) (stahnma).
-The repository is maintained by [Sjir Bagmeijer](https://github.com/sbagmeijer).
+The repository is maintained by [Ulyaoth Laboratories](https://github.com/ulyaoth).

 Features request and contributions are always welcome!